JessikaSolleder/CE--462-Project-2/README.md

 5. The soil moves on a planar failure surface
 6. The resultant force is angled parallel to the backfill surface

-All code was done by @JessikaSolleder with the aid of the following resources:
+Code by @JessikaSolleder with the aid of the following resources:

 OpenAI.
 (Year).
 GPT-3 Language Model [Computer software].
 Retrieved from https://openai.com/gpt-3